fernandoPalaciosGit/56eo.github.io/team.md

 </p>
 ## Jakolien van der Meer
 * R&D
-Applied mathematician with a PhD in Geosciences and Engineering.
-She is specialized in numerical analysis, fluid dynamics and optimization.
+AApplied mathematician with a specialization in numerical analysis and fluid dynamics, optimization and applied geosciences.
+Strong analytical skills and good at translating complex dynamic systems into manageable and computer controlled models.
+Thanks to my broad interest and problem solving ability, I can quickly master new areas of study.
+Besides, I am good at presenting my results, both written and orally, and through visualization.

 {% include social-links-jakolien.html %}